pilotvitalik/Traffic_lights/README.md

 # Traffic_lights
-This is simple animation CSS3
+This is simple animation CSS3.
+Lights in the traffic light switch automatically and infinitely